-Start paying attention to the thoughts coming in your mind.
+Start paying attention to the thoughts coming into your mind.
 You will be amazed at the garbage that makes its way in.

 4. Capture Your Thoughts

 Now that you are aware of the thoughts that come into your mind.
-STOP those thoughts before you think on them.
+STOP those thoughts before you think about them.

 One thing you need to understand is, just because a thought comes into your mind doesn’t mean you are guilty of that thought.
 Thoughts will come out of your control but what you do with that thought will determine if you are guilty.

 If we don’t capture our thought and we allow ourselves to act on it, we can get ourselves into a lot of trouble.
 Having a mind like Christ means we need to think like Him.

 I can tell you that most of the thoughts that come to my mind are not in line with the Bible.
 Sometimes the thoughts I think are scary.
 Thankfully, I can ask the Lord to protect my mind and I trust that He will.

 God doesn’t give us the spirit of fear.
 Fear is a liar and it will try to make you doubt God.
 Don’t believe it.